-(CNN) — Seen from a boat drifting along Copenhagen’s wide canals, the neighborhood of Christiania is a verdant enclave tucked beneath a thick canopy of trees.
-Half a century after it was founded as a breakaway anarchist commune, it seems to have matured into a slice of paradise.
+(CNN) — Seen from a boat drifting along Copenhagen’s wide canals, the neighborhood of Christiania is a verdant enclave walled off from the city by thick trees.
+Half a century after it was founded as a breakaway anarchist commune, it seems to have matured into an unlikely slice of paradise.

 But all is not well in Christiania.
 While the hippie community still thrives today, it’s beset by problems that threaten its identity and future — an existential crisis variously blamed on intolerant local authorities, police, gentrification and, inevitably, tourists.